circleci/circleci-docs/jekyll/_docs/config-sample.md

 layout: classic-docs
 title: Sample circle.yml file
 categories: [reference]
-description: Making a circle.yml file
+description: "Making a circle.yml file"
-last_updated: May 2, 2013
 ---

-In our [configuration document](/docs/configuration) we list everything that can go into a `circle.yml` file.
+In our [configuration document]({{site.baseurl}}/configuration/) we list everything that can go into a `circle.yml` file.
 Here we provide one complete sample file.

 **Note that you probably don't need to include every section or setting here.**